Skip to main content

 Hardware requirements

-The following hardware minimum requirements are recommended for running the validator node:
+The following hardware minimum requirements are recommended for running a validator node:

 • Memory: 8 GB RAM